ontolex/morph/draft.md

 >  ---

-> Class **morph:CompoundingRule** refers to rules that take more than one LexicalEntry as input to generate the output Lexical.
+> Class **morph:CompoundingRule** refers to rules that take more than one LexicalEntry as input to generate the output LexicalEntry.

 >  ---
 ### morph:WordFormationRelation